garyexplains/speedtestg/endurancetestgfaq.md

 ## 4. Can't you measure the temperature manually
 Theoretically yes, but since these tests take several hours to run that would be a labor-intensive task.
 Ideally in a full lab set up there could be some automatic temperature monitoring using an Arduino or Raspberry Pi, but I don't have a full lab setup.

+## 5. Why is the graph upside down?
+It is intentional.
+It looks better and it means that the fastest phone is on top and decreases in performance show the line going down, so down = decrease.